-Mayo Clinic in Rochester, Minn., is ranked as the best hospital in the nation for diabetes and endocrinology for 2021-2022 by U.S. News & World Report.
-Mayo Clinic in Phoenix/Scottsdale, Ariz., and Mayo Clinic in Jacksonville, Fla., are ranked among the Best Hospitals for diabetes and endocrinology by U.S. News & World Report.
+Mayo Clinic in Rochester, Minnesota, is ranked as the best hospital in the nation for diabetes and endocrinology for 2022-2023 by U.S. News & World Report.
+Mayo Clinic in Phoenix/Scottsdale, Arizona, and Mayo Clinic in Jacksonville, Florida, are ranked among the Best Hospitals for diabetes and endocrinology by U.S. News & World Report.

-The health risks associated with kidney transplant include those associated directly with the surgery itself, rejection of the donor organ and side effects of taking medications (anti-rejection or immunosuppressants) needed to prevent your body from rejecting the donated kidney.
+The health risks associated with a kidney transplant include those associated directly with the surgery and rejection of the donor organ.
+Risks also include the side effects of taking anti-rejection medications (immunosuppressants) needed to prevent the body from rejecting the donated kidney.

-Deciding whether kidney transplant is right for you is a personal decision that deserves careful thought and consideration of the serious risks and benefits.
-Talk through your decision with your friends, family and other trusted advisors.
+Deciding whether a kidney transplant is right for you is a personal decision that deserves careful thought and consideration of the serious risks and benefits.
+Talk through your decision with your family, friends and other trusted advisers.

 Complications of the procedure